sweattep/modern_quotes/README.md

 >Having interviewed thousands of people in my career, I can say with certainty it’s better to ask people what they did, then to ask them what they would do.

 >there’s not enough marketing dollars to go around to change the way the rest of the world feels

+>i put my orange four-inch syringe in the door hinge